amanoxsolutions/mlops-realtime-data-ingestion/doc/MLOPS.md

 latest datapoints.
 6. If the model forecasting accuracy falls under the acceptable threshold, the "Model Build" pipeline is automatically re-triggered, to train a new model based on the latest data.
-## Building the Model With the SageMaker Pipeline
+## Building the Model with the SageMaker Pipeline
 The SageMaker pipeline is different from the CodePipeline type of pipelines used to deploy infrastructure and applications.
 It is a pipeline used to train the machine learning model.